genexuslabs/DotNetClasses/tools/README.md

 Example:

-UpdateAssemblyReference -a C:\DotNetClasses\GxClasses.dll -d C:\Model\KB\Web\bin
+  UpdateAssemblyReference --assembly C:\DotNetClasses\GxClasses.dll --directory C:\Model\KB\Web\bin

-  -v, --verbose            Set output to verbose messages.
+  -v, --verbose      (Default: true) Set output to verbose messages.

   -a, --assembly     Required.
 The name of the assembly that changed its strong name.

   -d, --directory    Required.
-Specify the directory to search for assemblies that reference the assembly which
+Specify a directory to search for assemblies that reference the assembly which changed
-                           changed its strong name.
+                     its strong name.
 These assemblies will be modified to link the new assembly strong name.

   --help             Display this help screen.

   --version          Display version information.
 ```

 ## License